harisaravananm/Natural-language-processing/README.md

 Features
 Fast and efficient tokenization and POS tagging with spaCy

-Accurate dependency parsing and NER using Stanford NLP (Stanza) models
+Accurate dependency parsing and NER using Stanford NLP  models

 Easy interoperability between spaCy and Stanza pipelines